Sores in Nose: 15 Causes & How to Treat Them

 Learn more about the symptoms of an infected piercing and the care needed to treat one.

-What to do: after getting your nose pierced, it is normal for the area to be sore.
+How to treat: after getting your nose pierced, it is normal for the area to be sore.
 It is important to keep the area clean and dry, as there is a greater risk of infection during the first month.
 After that, you should avoid touching the piercing too much and be careful with any friction to avoid injuring the surrounding tissue.

 12. HIV infection